Disable Single App Mode on devices without internet

 Is your device stuck in single app mode?
 Read this article to learn how to get out of and disable single app mode.

-Single app mode (SAM), also known as “single app lock”, forces an iOS device to only display a single app and prevents a user from exiting it.
-Single app mode is popular in situations where an iPad or iPhone is on display and is acting as a digital kiosk.
-It is also commonly used in situations where a device is intended for one use only, like a cash register.
+Single app mode (SAM), also known as "single app lock," forces an iOS device only to display a single app and prevents a user from exiting it.
+Single app mode is popular when an iPad or iPhone is displayed and acts as a digital kiosk.
+It is also commonly used when a device is intended for one use only, like a cash register.

 Using SimpleMDM, devices can be configured for single app lock wirelessly.
 This allows an administrator to place multiple devices in single app mode from the SimpleMDM web admin interface.
-The administrator is also able to disable single app mode from the web interface, if needed.
+The administrator can also disable single app mode from the web interface.

 Problems arise when devices lose internet.
-A device will stay in single app lock without internet, however the administrator will not be able to disable single app mode from within SimpleMDM.
+A device will stay in single app lock without internet; however, the administrator cannot disable single app mode from within SimpleMDM.
 Without internet, the device cannot receive the command to disable single app lock.

 Regain internet and disable SAM via MDM